pythonanywhere/help_pages/articles/Streamlit.md

    contact [support@pythonanywhere.com](mailto:support@pythonanywhere.com) if you would like us to enable it for your account -- however, the command-line system is the most complete way to do it.)
  * We do not guarantee that the command line syntax and the API interface will remain the same.
- * We have not worked out the long-term pricing for those sites, which will probably differ from the way we charge for traditional WSGI ones.
+ * We have not worked out the long-term pricing for these sites, which will probably differ from the way we charge for traditional WSGI ones.

 If you are brave enough to try it, here is a quick guide on how to do it :-)